nildocysec/LANGUAGE/README.md

 Welcome!
-This is my personal learning hub for programming languages.
+This is my personal learning hub for programming **LANGUAGE**.
 Here I actively learn, practice, and build mini projects in multiple languages.

 ## Standard Folder Structure